hetida/hetida-designer/docs/structuring_exceptions.md

 ## Not using the predefined classes
 To develop the component code independently of the hetdesrun library, exceptions that are handled similarly can be defined locally in the component code as follows.

-First, such an exception must of course enable initialization with a message and an error code (and possibly invalid_component_inputs).
+First, such an exception must of course enable initialization with a message and an error code.
+By convention, to identify the exception as a hetida designer exception as opposed to an exception from another external package, the class attribute `__is_hetida_designer_exception__` must exist and be set to `True`.

+If extra information is needed in the response, the exception must have a corresponding JSON serializable value of type dictionary in the `extra_information` attribute.
+The initialization function may of course have differently named input parameters from which the `extra_information` value is composed, as shown in the following example:

 ```python
 class SeriesTypeException(Exception):